 Born and raised in Clarksdale, Mississippi, where the blues was born and cotton was king, Leonard has been immersed in agriculture from an early age.
 Although not from a farming family, he has always loved the land and nature, and he spent his childhood training horses for a local stable.

-Later in life, Leonard spent several years farming cotton, soybeans and peanuts near his hometown in the Mississippi Delta, where cash crops still reign supreme and organic farming remains scarce, but he is now utilizing that knowledge to produce healthy, organic fruits and vegetable on Winchester Farm.
-Having always been an avid gardener, he honed his skills on a farm outside Hot Springs, AR prior to making the move to Tennessee, and the writings of Wendell Berry inspired him to go organic.
+Later in life, Leonard spent several years farming cotton, soybeans and peanuts near his hometown in the Mississippi Delta, where cash crops still reign supreme and chemical free farming remains scarce, but he is now utilizing that knowledge to produce healthy, chemical free fruits and vegetables on Winchester Farm.
+Having always been an avid gardener, he honed his skills on a farm outside Hot Springs, AR prior to making the move to Tennessee, and the writings of Wendell Berry inspired him to go back to natural farming.
 Berry’s teachings resonated with Leonard, and he now hopes to inspire others to make the change.

 When he’s not growing produce on the farm, Leonard serves as a Junior Warden in the Episcopal Church, enjoys trail riding his horses, and spends time spoiling his granddaughter Hadley, who had her very first strawberry on Winchester Farm!